mhslinks/mhslinks.github.io/contribute/md-source/Win.md

 ![alt text][icon]

-If a notification comes up, asking if you trust the publisher, press YES.
+If a notification comes appear, asking if you trust the publisher, press YES.

 Follow the on-screen prompts.

 ![alt text][installerScreen]

 Launch Vivi.